robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - Use good commit messages.

-- Create a repo with approved dependencies
+- Create a repo with approved dependencies.

-- No passwords in version control.
+- No passwords in version control!

-- Ping external services during deployment.
+- Ping external services during deployment to confirm next stages can start ok.

 - Make environment creation a fully automated process.